astorDev/fluenv/asp-net-core/article.md

 ## IConfiguration

-Note that we access `Guitar` not directly as environment variable, but by using an `IConfiguration` accessor abstraction.
+Note that we access `Guitar` not directly as an environment variable, but by using an `IConfiguration` accessor abstraction.
 By default in `ASP .NET Core` the accessor provides us with two more ways to pick a guitar with environment variables:

 `ASPNETCORE_` prefixed variables: